 - You demonstrate an attachment to the principles and ideals of the U.S. constitution

 - You demonstrate basic knowledge of U.S. history and government (by passing a civics exam) as well as an ability to read, write, speak and understand basic English

 - You take an Oath of Allegiance to the U.S.

 Note: the previously mentioned requirements are general requirements and some may not apply to your specific circumstances.
-You should contact our office for a free consultation to determine if you qualify for U.S. citizenship.
+You should contact our office for a consultation to determine if you qualify for U.S. citizenship.